zacgibbs/Custom-Fuselage-Shader/README.md

 1) Download the project.
 2) Open the Flightgear root folder.
 3) Open the "NEW" folder.
-4) Drag the "/Shaders" folder into "/data"
+4) Drag the "/Shaders" folder into "/data", overwriting the original shader files.

 ## Issues